 Teens in Transition

 At MENTOR Maryland, we know that sometimes youth need a helping hand as they prepare to enter adult life.
-Our community-based mental health program Teens in Transition prepares youth to live independently through a wide range of individualized treatment and educational services.
+Our community-based mental health program Teens in Transition prepares youth to live independently through a wide range of individualized treatment and services.
 We help adolescents who are experiencing emotional, behavioral and social challenges thrive in the community by:

 - Using individual strengths to address and reduce challenging behaviors